W-Net-AI/LISP-CV/Readme.txt

 ut pure Lisp, and OpenCV C++ and C in the whole project.

   If you have gotten LisP-CV to work on another system and would like to add the install instructions to this tutorial just send me an e-mail at wnetai@gmail.com with the install instructions included.
 They will be added to this file and you will be given credit for your addition unless you decline.

-  If you would like to contribute a function to this project, you will need to first find out if the C wrapper for it is available.
-Don't worry over 550 C wrappers are available and they can be found in the opencv_generated.cpp, excluded_functions.cpp, mat.cpp, point.cpp ,rect.cpp, scalar.cpp, and size.cpp files.
-The location of those files and their corresponding .hpp files can be found in the installation section of this file.
-If there is no C wrapper available and you are familiar with C and C++ feel free to write one, but, if you do, try to do it similarly to the C wrappers already in the aforementioned .cpp files.
-They C wrappers are going to be included in the main OpenCV repository soon and that is the way they work best with the OpenCV's current development build.
-If you have a valid point as to how a C wrapper you write, that doesn't fit into the style of what's already there, would be better (more functionality, more speed) feel free to email me wnetai@gmail.com with a writeup of your conclusions.
-I'm assisting in developing the C wrappers so I can present your case to the others involved.
+  If you would like to contribute a function to this project, you will need to f- irst find out if the C wrapper for it is available.
+Don't worry over 550 C wrapp- ers are available and they can be found in the opencv_generated.cpp, excluded_fu- nctions.cpp, mat.cpp, point.cpp ,rect.cpp, scalar.cpp, and size.cpp files.
+The l- ocation of those files and their corresponding .hpp files can be found in the in- stallation section of this file.
+If there is no C wrapper available and you are familiar with C and C++ feel free to write one, but, if you do, try to do it sim- ilarly to the C wrappers already in the aforementioned .cpp files.
+They C wrappe- rs are going to be included in the main OpenCV repository soon and that is the w- ay they work best with the OpenCV's current development build.
+If you have a val- id point as to how a C wrapper you write, that doesn't fit into the style of wha- t's already there, would be better (more functionality, more speed) feel free to email me wnetai@gmail.com with a writeup of your conclusions.
+I'm assisting in d- eveloping the C wrappers so I can present your case to the others involved.
 Keep in mind that the C wrappers are still being developed so always be checking the LisP-CV repository for the latest versions.
 I will be keeping those wrappers up to date.
-Keep in mind though my version of the opencv_generated.cpp, excluded_functions.cpp, mat.cpp, point.cpp, rect.cpp, scalar.cpp, and size.cpp files have all the same functions as the main C wrapper repository at:
+Keep in mind though my version of the opencv_generated.cpp, excluded_fu- nctions.cpp, mat.cpp, point.cpp, rect.cpp, scalar.cpp, and size.cpp files have a- ll the same functions as the main C wrapper repository at:

 https://github.com/arjuncomar/opencv_contrib

 there are a few more as well.
-This is primarily for testing purposes, as the C wrapper module matures those differences will be ironed out.
-If you run into a Lisp function that doesn't work suddenly after compiling the latest .cpp files in lisp-cv-master/src, and it worked before, a change in the C wrappers might be the reason.
-To circumvent that situation always install my full build(all of the .lisp, .cpp and .hpp files) because I will always make sure it is in good working order.
+This is primarily for testing purposes, as the C w- rapper module matures those differences will be ironed out.
+If you run into a L- isp function that doesn't work suddenly after compiling the latest .cpp files in lisp-cv-master/src, and it worked before, a change in the C wrappers might be th- e reason.
+To circumvent that situation always install my full build (all of the .lisp, .cpp and .hpp files) because I will always make sure it's in good working order.

-  I write a code example and documentation for each function I add to the library, so it is very well documented.
-In the lisp-cv-master/examples/examples.lisp folder there are over 2400 lines of code examples and documentation.
-So, unlike some other Lisp libraries, you WILL be able to EASILY figure out how to use it.
-If you would like to contribute a Lisp function I ask that you also write an example of how to use it.
+  I write a code example and documentation for each function I add to the librar- y, so it is very well documented.
+In the lisp-cv-master/examples/examples.lisp f- older there are over 2400 lines of code examples and documentation.
+So, unlike s- ome other Lisp libraries, you WILL be able to EASILY figure out how to use it.
+I- f you would like to contribute a Lisp function I ask that you also write an exam- ple of how to use it.
 It doesn't have to be a large example it only has to show what the function does and give an idea how it is used in the most basic way.
-The code should be commented good enough so that anyone with basic Lisp knowledge could get a basic idea of the usage of it.
-You do not need to write any documentation for it, however, I will do that and as far as adding constants, I will do that as well.
-You will be given credit for all your contributions in the contributions.lisp file in the root directory unless you decline.
-Just, let me know how you would like to be referenced in that file i.e name/username/email/phone# or if you decline reference.
+Th- e code should be commented good enough so that anyone with basic Lisp knowledge could get a basic idea of the usage of it.
+You do not need to write any document- ation for it, however, I will do that and as far as adding constants, I will do that as well.
+You will be given credit for all your contributions in the contrib- utions.lisp file in the root directory unless you decline.
+Just, let me know how you would like to be referenced in that file i.e name/username/email/phone# or i- f you decline reference.

-See lisp-cv-master/examples/examples.lisp for an example of the examples I already included.
+See lisp-cv-master/examples/examples.lisp for an example of the examples I alrea- dy included.

-  To add contributions just Fork my repository at https://github.com/W-Net-AI/lisp-cv and send me a Pull Request. or send them to me in an e-mail at wnetai@gmail.com.
+To add contributions just Fork my repository at:

+https://github.com/W-Net-AI/lisp-cv and send me a Pull Request.

+or send them to me in an e-mail at wnetai@gmail.com.

 INSTALLATION:

-  To use LisP-CV you will need to first install GitHub member arjuncomar's  OpenCV 3.0.0 dev. pull of Itseez/OpenCV(the original OpenCV).
-Then you will need to install Emacs, SBCL, SLIME and QuickLisp, and then finally LisP-CV and all of the required .so files.
+  To use LisP-CV you will need to first install GitHub member arjuncomar's  Open- CV 3.0.0 dev. pull of Itseez/OpenCV(the original OpenCV).
+Then you will need to install Emacs, SBCL, SLIME and QuickLisp, and then finally LisP-CV and all of th- e required .so files.